wjlgatech/DRL-dqn-navigation/README.md

 ```
 Navigation.ipynb - the main notebook
-dqnAgent.py - defines the Agent that is to be trained
+dqn_agent.py - defines the Agent that is to be trained
-model.py - defines the dqn model
-dqnAgent_Trained_Model.pth - is the final trained dqn network
+checkpoint.pth - is the final trained dqn network
 train.py - train the dqn agent
 test.py - test the performance of the trained agent
+Navigation_Report.ipynb - the project report
 ```

 ## Results